knguy22/image-to-tetris/README.md

 ### After
 ![A sunset in tetris](./examples/sunset_1280_tetris.png)

+### Video to Tetris

+Videos can be approximated too.
+For example, here is [Never Gonna Give You Up](https://www.youtube.com/watch?v=Hat_GgtkLCA) by Rick Astley in Tetris form.

 ## Overview

 This project aims to be able to approximate arbitrary images using valid board configurations for Tetris.
 This project follows